Here’s a guest post by Michelle DeSilva, Principal at College Park Elementary School and spouse of Pastor DeSilva.

 (1 Samuel 13:19-20, NIV)

 Imagine the ridiculousness of this situation.
-The Israelites couldn’t sharpen their own weapons, so they counted on their enemies to sharpen them.
+God’s chosen people could not sharpen their weapons, so they counted on their enemies to sharpen them.
 It’s safe to assume that no Israelite ever walked away from a Philistine blacksmith with a truly sharp tool.
-And yet, if we believe the proverb that “iron sharpens iron”, many of us find ourselves in the same absurd predicament when we place our young, malleable precious ones in the hands of ‘the enemy camp’ and assume they will be able to withstand the ‘sharpening’ they receive while still remaining true to Jesus and His teachings.
+And yet, if we believe the proverb that “iron sharpens iron” many of us find ourselves in the same absurd predicament when we place the malleable minds of our most precious in the hands of ‘the enemy camp’ and assume they will be able to withstand the ‘sharpening’ they receive while still remaining true to Jesus and His teachings.

 Adventist schools are not perfect; my family encountered seasons of frustration and disappointment.
-In these times, the one thing that remained constant was that imperfect teachers continued to lovingly plant seeds of faith in our lives.
-My parents had a strong conviction that if they did their part, God would do the rest, supersede all human failings, and eventually bring their children into a saving relationship with Jesus.
-Praise God, today, all three of us continue to claim Jesus as our Saviour and have seen the wisdom of placing our children in Adventist schools.
-I invite you to consider doing the same today.
+In these times, one thing remained constant: imperfect teachers planted seeds of faith in our lives.
+My parents strongly believed that if they did their part, God would do the rest, supersede all human failings, and eventually bring their children into a saving relationship with Jesus.
+Praise God, today all three of us continue to claim Jesus as our Saviour.
+We have seen the wisdom of placing our children in Adventist schools.
+We join our parents in praying that our children will meet Jesus and one day see the wisdom of placing their children in Adventist schools.